rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ### Day 0 configuration

 Follow the instructions to easily setup the controller from console to operate in a network wireless environment.
+Note that the day0 configuration is used only for the first time in brand new installations or when controller configuration is reset to factory defaults.

+_Procedure_

+1.Access the CLI via the vga/monitor console of ESXi.

-Access the VM console from Vsphere client.
-Login with the following credentials:
+Login the Vsphere Client with following credentials:

 **Username:** root
 **Password:** C1sco12345